White Tea vs Green Tea: Processing, Caffeine, Weight Loss, Price

 Read also more about tea storage in this article: How to store loose tea properly.

 Weight Loss Benefits

 Drinking tea as part of a healthy weight loss diet is an excellent choice.
 It contains very low calories when you don't add sugar and/or milk.
 In addition, the caffeine boost energy expenditure levels during the day, while the polyphenols in tea boost fat oxidation.

 However, while many studies are performed on white and green tea separately, there's no reliable study out there that compares both teas on their weight loss effects.
-It's said that white tea contains more polyphenols because it's not as heavily processed as black tea, and lot pan-fried like green tea.
-But believe that the differences are very small.
+It's said that white tea contains more polyphenols because it's not as heavily processed as black tea, and not pan-fried like green tea.
+However, in the end, the differences are small.
 After all, all leaf teas are made from the same Camellia sinenses tea plant.

 Questions?
 Feel free to ask them in the comment section below and we'll answer your question within 24 hours!